presidentbeef/brakeman-site/source/brakeman_pro/index.markdown

 Brakeman began as a free and open source project and it will always be available under an open source license.

-Brakeman Pro provides a graphical interface, advanced management of warnings and reports, paid support, and commercial licensing.
-Purchasing a Brakeman Pro license also supports the continued development of the open source tool.
+The commercial [Brakeman Pro](https://brakemanpro.com/) version provides a graphical interface, advanced management of warnings and reports, paid support, and commercial licensing.
+Purchasing a Brakeman Pro license also supports the continued development of the open source version.

 [![Brakeman Pro](/images/bmp.png)](https://brakemanpro.com)